-Picnic for a N(n)ervous System
+Picnic For a N(n)ervous System

-July 11–September 20, 2025
+July 11–September 27, 2025

-Curated by Sol Hashemi
+Sol Hashemi

 Associate Curator and Operations Director

-Gallery Gachet thanks Canada Council, BC Arts Council, and the City of Vancouver: Arts, Culture & Tourism for their support.
+Gallery Gachet thanks Canada Council, BC Arts Council, and the City of Vancouver: Arts, Culture & Tourism for their generous support.

 Next